Dangers of Crystal Meth

 - Nervous system instability secondary to chronic catecholamine depletion.

-Even if you’re healthy, you are still vulnerable to sudden death from methamphetamine use.
+if you’re healthy, you are still vulnerable to sudden death from methamphetamine use.
 Heart attacks or strokes may occur because of the massive spasms in the arterial walls caused by crystal meth use.
-You can also die from sudden extreme hyperthermia if your body temperature spikes uncontrollably.
+You can also die from sudden extreme hyperthermia if your body temperature spikes uncontrollably.1

 Effects on the Body and Mind

-Crystal meth can damage every system in your body.
-Common consequences from using crystal meth include2-5:
+Crystal meth can damage every system in the body.
+Common consequences from using crystal meth include:

-3. You may look terrible.
-Crystal meth use slowly destroys your body’s structures, including blood vessels and other tissue.
-It also impedes your body’s ability to heal.
+- Degenerative Effects.
+Crystal meth use slowly destroys the body’s structures, including blood vessels and other tissue.
+It also impedes the body’s ability to heal.

-- Skin: Crystal meth can make you hallucinate, to the point where you think bugs are crawling under your skin.
-You may try to “pick them out,” causing chronic abscesses and lesions on your skin.
-Even if you quit using and recover, you may still have extensive pock marks and scarring that remain.
+- Skin: Crystal meth may cause an extreme itching sensation.
+This induces some users to think bugs are crawling under the skin, and they try to “pick them out,” causing chronic abscesses and lesions on the skin.
+Even after recovery from meth addiction, extensive pock marks and scarring may remain.

-5. Your mental health may decline.
-Chronic use of crystal meth can cause confusion, moodiness, anxiety and even psychotic symptoms such as delusions, paranoia and hallucination.
+- Mental health issues.
+Chronic use of crystal meth can cause confusion, moodiness, anxiety, and symptoms of psychosis such as delusions, paranoia, and hallucinations.

-7. You increase your risk of early mortality.
-One study even showed that the five-year rate of all-cause mortality was 26 times higher than expected among women and 6 times higher than expected among men who abused methamphetamine.
+- Increased risk of early mortality.
+One study found that the 5-year rate of mortality from all causes was 26 times higher than expected among women and 6 times higher than expected among men who abused methamphetamine.

-Chronic meth use can wreak havoc on your personal and professional life, as chasing the drug high soon becomes all-consuming.
-Meth use also causes changes in the brain that lower impulse control and damage cognitive ability.
-All of this can have a devastating effect on your family life and career – and these negative effects can accumulate very quickly.
+Chronic meth use can wreak havoc on your personal and professional life, as pursuing the next high becomes the all-consuming goal of the user’s life.
+Meth use causes changes in the brain that lower impulse control and damage cognitive ability.
+All of this can have a devastating effect on family life and career—and these negative effects can accumulate very quickly.